abstractmachine/head-media-design-oculus/05_animation/readme.md

 ![Unity Animation Clip Keyframes](unity-animation-keyframe-end.png)

 In the above example you can see that I have moved the time cursor to the final keyframe of my `Animation Clip`, and modified the `Y` axis rotation to the value of `360`°.
 If you rewind the time cursor to the beginning of my clip, the `Y` rotation value began at `0`°, meaning that all of the intermediary frames will be *interpolations* between these two values, depending on where the time cursor is inside of the animation clip.
-Also note that the lozange-shaped keyframe values (and parent values) that I have *changed* at that specific point in time have been colored blue.
+Also note that the lozenge-shaped keyframe values (and parent values) that I have *changed* at that specific point in time have been colored blue.

 ![Unity Animation Spin](unity-animation-spin.gif)